andres20980/kasten-docs/docs/usage.md

 Protecting an application with Veeam Kasten, usually accomplished by creating a policy, requires the understanding and use of three concepts:

-- Snapshots and Backups : Depending on your environment and requirement, you might need just one or both of these data capture mechanisms
+- Snapshots and Exports : Depending on the environment and requirements, one or both of these data capture mechanisms will be used
 - Scheduling : Specification of application capture frequency and snapshot/backup retention objectives
 - Selection : This defines not just which applications are protected by a policy but, whenever finer-grained control is needed, resource filtering can be used to select what is captured on a per-application basis